 You can also contact the DVLA for a replacement by phone on 0300 790 6802, or via their email service as long as your name, address or vehicle details haven’t changed.

-The most common reason to need a new V5C document is if the original has been lost.
+The most common reason to need a new V5C logbook is if the original has been lost.
 However, you might also need a replacement if the original has been damaged, stolen or destroyed.

-And if your tax is also due you might also be able to order a new logbook via a Post Office that deals with vehicle tax if you take a completed V62 application and the £25 fee with you.
-But they’ll need to check when you supply your details whether you can tax your vehicle without your V5 and order a new logbook for you.
+If your tax is also due, you can order a new logbook at a Post Office that deals with vehicle tax.
+Remember to take a V62 application and the £25 fee with you.

-We’ve covered the possibility of buying a new vehicle without a logbook, or it not arriving as expected earlier in our ultimate V5 guide.
+We’ve covered the possibility of buying a new vehicle without a logbook, or it not arriving as expected.
 Just follow the information on lost and replacement V5C documents above.

 The first process is for kit cars, radically altered, or kit-converted vehicles.
 All three examples will require the form V627/1 for a “Built-up vehicle inspection report”.
 That document will ask you to list the details of all major components and additional information.

-You’ll also need the V5C registration certificate of the original vehicle, evidence of Vehicle Type Approval where required, official receipts for the vehicle and parts, build plans and photographs of the car.
+You’ll also need the V5C registration certificate of the original vehicle, evidence of Vehicle Type Approval where required, official receipts for the vehicle and parts, build plans and photos of the car.

 In both cases, part of the process may enable you to list your car under an original or age-related registration number if possible.